crums-io/stowkwik/README.md

 It also sports a human readable write-log which allows items in the store to be retrieved in the order they were written.
 These stow directories, in turn, can be used for language-agnostic, cross-process input.

 `storex` is a command line tool for exploring an existing store.
-Both tools sport a `-help` feature that hopefully makes them self-explanatory.
+Both tools have a `-help` feature that hopefully makes them self-explanatory.

 ### Unit Tests